Frequently asked questions

 Can flavourings contain allergens?

-It is possible for certain flavourings to contain allergens, particularly those derived from foods which are common allergens, such as nuts, wheat, mustard, shellfish etc. Where a flavouring does contain an allergen which is required to be labelled, this will be indicated on the packaging.
+It is possible for certain flavourings to contain allergens, particularly those derived from foods which are common allergens, such as nuts, wheat, mustard, shellfish etc. Where a flavouring does contain an allergen which is required by law to be labelled, this will be indicated on the packaging.

 I’m looking to find a flavouring for a product I am developing.
 Can you help?